DanielTakeshi/deformable-ravens/README.md

 ## Environments and Tasks

-This repository contains tasks in the ICRA 2021 submission and the predecessor paper on Transporters (presented at CoRL 2020).
+This repository contains tasks in the ICRA 2021 paper and the predecessor paper on Transporters (presented at CoRL 2020).
 For the latter paper, there are (roughly) 10 tasks that came pre-shipped; the Transporters paper doesn't test with `pushing` or `insertion-translation`, but tests with all others.
 See